-Total cost of revenues was \$227 million in 2020 and \$215 million in 2019.
+Total cost of revenues was \$258 million in 2021 and \$227 million in 2020.
 Cost of revenues includes cost of product and licenses, cost of security subscriptions and cost of software updates and maintenance and amortization of technology.
 Our cost of products and licenses includes mainly cost of software and hardware production, packaging and shipping.
+In 2021 as a result of the shortages we have seen an increase of costs of raw materials, resulting in an increase of the cost of products.
+We have succeeded during such period to expedite shipments and deliver products to our customers despite the supply chain shortages.
 Our cost of security subscriptions is comprised of costs paid to third parties, hosting and infrastructure costs and cost of customer support related to these services.
 Our cost of software updates and maintenance include mainly the cost of post-sale customer support.

-Cost of products and licenses was \$97 million in 2020 and \$91 million in 2019.
+Cost of products and licenses was \$111 million in 2021 and \$97 million in 2020.

-Cost of security subscriptions was \$26 million in 2020 and \$25 million in 2019.
+Cost of security subscriptions was \$36 million in 2021 and \$26 million in 2020.

-Cost of software updates and maintenance was \$97 million in 2020 and \$95 million in 2019.
+Cost of software updates and maintenance was \$103 million in 2020 and \$97 million in 2020.

-In 2020 amortization of technology was \$7 million compared to \$6 million in 2019.
-The increase in 2020 is attributed to the acquisitions made during 2020 and 2019.
+In 2021, amortization of technology was \$9 million compared to \$7 million in 2020.
+The increase in 2021 is attributed to the acquisitions made during 2021 and 2020.